Animal Care Society Homepage

 The Cork Animal Care Society Adoption program endeavours to place those animals which are available for adoption in suitable homes.
 A corner stone of our adoption policy is to carefully try and match the owner with the animal so that a successful long term match can be made.
 We home check each and every home to which our rescues go and all people adopting a rescued animal from the ACS have to sign a detailed and legally binding adoption contract.
 We judge each adoption request on its merits and look carefully at the circumstances, environment and other factors which can influence a successful adoption.
 In this way the wellbeing and suitability of the adopted animal is guaranteed to the largest extent possible.
 By adopting a rescued animal from the ACS you are helping to save a life and provide a new future for an animal in need.
 Thank you.

-When you decide to adopt a pet there are some important questions to ask.
-Adoption is a huge commitment and one that needs to be taken seriously.
-You should ask yourself the following: ( We have used the adoption of a dog as an example but many of these questions apply equally to cat adoption.
+When you decide to adopt a pet there are a number of important questions to ask.
+Adoption is a huge commitment and one that needs to be taken very seriously.
+At minimum you should ask yourself the following:

-• Is it likely that you will still be able to look after a dog many years from now?
-A dog can live up to 18 years of age.
+• Is it likely that I will still be able to look after the animal many years from now?
+Animals can live up to 18, or more, years of age.

-• Would my close family members like a dog to join us?
-All members of the family have to be dedicated to the dog.
+• Would my close family members like an animal to join us?
+All members of the family have to be dedicated to the animal.

 • A dog cannot be left on its own for extended periods of time, so will someone be at home for a large proportion of each day?